jayavarshinisomu/Weather-APP/README.md

 Weather App

-This is a simple, responsive Weather Application built with  HTML, CSS, and JavaScript, integrating live weather data using the  Open Weather Map API
+This Weather Application is built using HTML, CSS, and JavaScript, integrating live weather data from the OpenWeatherMap API.
+It provides real-time weather information based on user input for city and country.

- Features
+♦ Features

-- Real-time weather data by city name and country code
-- Displays temperature, humidity, and weather conditions dynamically
+Fetches current temperature, humidity, and weather conditions for user-specified locations.

-- Validates user input for correct city and country format
+Validates city and country input to improve accuracy.

+Displays data dynamically without page reload using JavaScript and API integration.

-- Responsive design for desktop and mobile devices
+Responsive design for seamless experience across desktop and mobile devices.

-- Clean UI with focused user experience
+Simple and clean user interface focused on usability.

- Technologies Used
+♦ Technologies Used

-- HTML5 for page structure
+HTML5 for structure

-- CSS3 for styling and responsiveness
+CSS3 for styling and responsive design

-- JavaScript (ES6) for DOM manipulation and API calls
+JavaScript for dynamic content and API calls

-- OpenWeatherMap API for live weather data retrieval
+OpenWeatherMap API for real-time weather data

- Why This Project?

-This project demonstrates:

-- Experience with consuming third-party RESTful APIs using JavaScript
-- Dynamic HTML content updating via DOM manipulation
-- Input validation to improve user experience
-- Responsive web design principles
+Project Highlights
+Demonstrates ability to consume RESTful APIs with JavaScript.

+Implements DOM manipulation for dynamic UI updates.

+Provides responsive and user-friendly web app interface.

+Validates and handles user input efficiently.